-Where it has been identified that works are not compliant with this EMP, the exploration manager shall employ corrective actions so that the works return to being compliant as soon as possible.
+Where exceptions with this EMP are identified, the exploration manager shall employ corrective actions so that the works return to being compliant as soon as possible.
+For incidents such as spills, workers on site are required to respond immediately to stop the spill from getting worse, if safe to do so.
+Assuming two workers or more are on site, then one can report immediately and the other stops the spill, if safe to do so.
+Spill cleanup equipment can be used immediately, if safe to do so.
 In instances where the requirements of the EMP are not upheld, a non-conformance and corrective action notice shall be produced.
 The notice shall be generated during the inspections and the exploration manager shall be responsible for ensuring a corrective action plan is established and implemented to address the identified shortcoming.